KimShan1/streamlit-app-music/README.md

 </div>

-2. Feature Extraction: Essentia, an open-source library, extracts over 370 unique characteristics from each audio sample, capturing its musical essence.
+2. Feature Extraction: Essentia (<a href="https://github.com/MTG/essentia" target="_blank">Essentia</a>) , an open-source library, extracts over 370 unique characteristics from each audio sample, capturing its musical essence.
 3. Model Training and Classification: XGBoost model is trained on this rich dataset, learning to associate these features with specific instruments.
 The resulting model boasts an accuracy of 75% in identifying 11 different instruments within a music piece.